oziizombiie/webRTC/README.md

 1. Fork this repo to your local machine.
 2. Make an initial commit to your repo to indicate the start time.
 3. Sign Up for a free trial account with Opentok/Vonage: https://tokbox.com/account/user/signup
 4. Below is a set of add on features that need to be added along with descriptions of how they should function.
-Implement as many of these features as you can within the allotted time limit.
+Implement as many of these features as you can within a reasonable time limit .
 There are a few features that are required, the other features are up to you to decide which ones you want to implement.
-5. After you have reached the 2 hour mark, commit and push your changes.
+5. Once implemented, commit and push your changes.
+Please know that we are looking for thought process, code quality and overall engineering leadership.
+The count of features implemented is not as critical.
 6. Email a link to your github repo to the Mend representative that sent you to this test.

 ## Features